-(A) CREDIT RISK
+CREDIT RISK

+Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the group.
 The Group's credit risk is primarily attributable to prepayments and other receivables, and cash at bank and on hand.
 Management has a credit policy in place and the exposures to these credit risks are monitored on an ongoing basis.